krishnakadiyala/NPAcourse/labs/ZBONUS_TextFSM.md

 ##### Step 3

 Determine the regular expression specifically for each piece of data we want to extract.
 The information structure we want to extract is always the same regardless of the interface type.
-For example, considering the first interface we will want to parse the following values:
+For example, considering the first interface we will want to parse has the following values:

 INTERFACE = Vlan10
 IP = 10.20.10.1